AceEvann/Studies-Projects/HTML/Introduction/Heading Exercise/README.md

 # Heading Exercise

-### In this exercise I learned how to use different heading elements
+### In this exercise I learned how to use different heading elements.